 Hosted by the Canadian Association for Suicide Prevention (CASP), this conference provides a forum for diverse perspectives including researchers, front-line clinicians, individuals with lived experience, First People’s teachings, and sector professionals from across the country.

-With this year’s theme, ‘Lean In and Listen,’ we strive to foster conversations that enhance understanding, inspire transformative change, and advocate for inclusive, evidence-based practices.
+With this year’s theme, ‘Lean In and Listen,’ encourages us to foster conversations that enhance understanding, inspire transformative change, and advocate for inclusive, evidence-based practices.

 Keynote Speakers